Effigy mound: Locations

 According to the National Park Service, the area in which effigy mounds are found "extends from Dubuque, Iowa, north into southeast Minnesota, across southern Wisconsin from the Mississippi to Lake Michigan, and along the Wisconsin–Illinois boundary."
 The mounds of the Mississippi river regions in Wisconsin and Iowa most commonly feature imagery of the bear and the bird, while the mounds of the Lake Michigan and Winnebago areas most commonly feature water spirits, such as turtle and panther mounds.

 Contents

-The Effigy Mound Builders buried one, two, or three people in a single mound.
-These burials were most often done singly – one atop the other in successive years.
 The effigy mound builders did not include with their dead the wealth of material the Ohio Hopewellians did.
 This almost complete lack of artifacts accompanying the dead clearly indicates a culture distinct from the Hopewellian, even though mounds with Hopewell-type grave goods have been excavated in the same area, and apparently were constructed at roughly the same time as the effigy mounds.
-Some have speculated that due to the lack of burial goods, that the effigy mound builders were egalitarian peoples.
+Some have speculated, due to the lack of burial goods, that the effigy mound builders were egalitarian peoples.